oauth-wg/oauth-selective-disclosure-jwt/main.md

 # Introduction {#Introduction}

-The JSON-based claims in a signed JSON Web Token (JWT) [@!RFC7519] document are secured against modification using JSON Web Signature (JWS) [@!RFC7515] digital signatures.
-A consumer of a signed JWT document that has checked the document's signature can safely assume that the contents of the document have not been modified.
+The JSON-based representation of claims in a signed JSON Web Token (JWT) [@!RFC7519] is secured against modification using JSON Web Signature (JWS) [@!RFC7515] digital signatures.
+A consumer of a signed JWT that has checked the token's signature can safely assume that the contents of the token have not been modified.
 However, anyone receiving an unencrypted JWT can read all of the claims and likewise, anyone with the decryption key receiving an encrypted JWT can also read all of the claims.